Jordan Travel Guide

 Petra Archeological Park

-Petra’s Archeological Park is fascinating and definitely the highlight of Jordan.
-So much more than I ever expected.
-This ancient city and its labyrinth of temples and tombs, carved from the red sandstone, was the Nabatean’s capital in the 4th century AD.
+It is an ancient city with a labyrinth of temples and tombs, carved from the red sandstone.
+This was the Nabatean’s capital in the 4th century AD.

 These desert nomads were skilled in trade, stone carving, and managing and storing water, skills that enabled them to thrive and prosper in the middle of the desert.
 Awarded Heritage status in 1985, UNESCO describes Petra as, “one of the most precious cultural properties of man’s cultural heritage.”